Devoxx4Kids-NPO/littil-documentation/README.md

 # littil-documentation

-This repository contains all high-level documentation about the Littil platform.
+This repository contains high-level documentation about the Littil platform, including a karate mock server implementation and a set of end to end tests (based on cucumber) containing detailed, human-readable specifications.

 Each separate repository in the [Littil space](https://github.com/Devoxx4Kids-NPO) also contains more detailed technical documentation.